mchakravarty/HaskellSpriteKit/README.md

 This code has currently only been tested on macOS.
 The main obstacle to using it on iOS is lack of support for Template Haskell (and hence, `language-c-inline`) by GHC for iOS, but [What is New in Cross Compiling Haskell](https://medium.com/@zw3rk/what-is-new-in-cross-compiling-haskell-cf9c9a590ac8) might help.

+The talk [Haskell SpriteKit — A Purely Functional API for a Stateful Animation System & Physics Engine](https://speakerdeck.com/mchakravarty/haskell-spritekit-a-purely-functional-api-for-a-stateful-animation-system-and-physics-engine) discusses the architecture of Haskell SpriteKit — see also the accompanying paper [Haskell SpriteKit — Transforming an Imperative Object-oriented API into a Purely Functional One](http://www.cse.unsw.edu.au/~chak/papers/CK17.html).

 ## An example game: Shades